TykTechnologies/tyk-gateway-docker/README.md

 Alternatively, should you wish to configure tyk using environment variables, then you can find the mappings here: https://tyk.io/docs/configure/environment-variables/

-Please note that should you wish to change the the gateway secret or listen port as recommended for a production installation, you will need to set `TYKSECRET` and `TYKLISTENPORT` environment variables.
-The rest of the environment variables remain as per mappings above.
+Please note that you should set the gateway secret in the `TYKSECRET` environment variable.
+If you do not, the entrypoint script will attempt to read the gateway secret into the `TYKSECRET` environment variable from the tyk.conf file.

 ```
 TYKSECRET=foo
-TYKLISTENPORT=8000
 ```

 We will now run the gateway by mounting our modified `tyk.conf`.